overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 ###### Beards of Gentoo user's suddenly seem so short ;-D

-### *This customized version of CLFS SVN multilib x86_64 is gratis for anyone to have, use, download, adjust, modify, distribute and redistribute!*
+### *This customized version of CLFS SVN multilib x86_64 is gratis for anyone to have, use, download, adjust, modify, distribute and redistribute!
+However if you write scripts for more packages you have to provide the code back to this repo or whereever this project will be located.
+This is probably conform to GPLv2 but right now I am to lazy to copy and paste it.
+See this linux system grow would be nice and to see it get more and more packages and in the end there can be one installer where a user choses from.
+With dependency and collision check of course.
+I dont want to create a new major branch of Linux!
+We have enough distros.*

 ### General Announcement
 I did **not** use the adjective **free** since I do not mind linux systems using proprietary binary blobs.
 IMHO especially for high-performance GPUs and some firmware that is inevidable.